 - Lotus 78 [1 JPS15] (Ricardo Londoño): After being used by Gunnar Nilsson and Mario Andretti in the first few races of 1977, Lotus 78-1 became the spare car and was then retired mid-season.
 It was sold to Hector Rebaque for 1978, but became his spare car after he acquired 78-4.
 It was then sold to Emilio De Villota for Aurora British F1 in 1979, where it was a regular race winner.
 Norman Dickson bought it for 1980, again for Aurora, and it was sold to Lotus collector Bill Friend at the end of 1981.
 It was raced by Bill's nephew Roger Friend in HSCC racing.
 It was sold to Switzerland in 1988, then moved to Italy in 1998.
 In early 2018, it moved again, to a major collector.

 - Chevron B40 [40-77-08] (Ron Harper): New to Fred Opert Racing and used for guest drivers in Formula 2 in 1977, using Hart 420R engines.
-Drivers that season were Jacques Laffite, Alan Jones, Gregg Young, Maurizio Flammini, Alex Dias Ribeiro and Tiff Needell.
+Its primary driver was to be Jacques Laffite, who drove it at Hockenheim, Pau and Nogaro.
+Alan Jones drove it the 'Ring, and then American Gregg Young hired the car for Mugello and a few other races.
+When Young was committed to a Formula Atlantic race, Maurizio Flammini took it over for the Rouen race with Gulf sponsorship.
+It was also driven by Alex Ribeiro at Misano, Eje Elgh at Estoril with Marlboro backing and Tiff Needell at Donington Park with Unipart support.
 Retained for 1978, and raced by Alan Prost at Pau in May.
 Sold to Paul Gibson later in 1978, and used in libre at Croft.
 Retained by Gibson for 1979, then to Ron Harper (Middlesbrough) for libre and Aurora in 1980, and for libre in 1981.
 Sold to Peter Himsworth (Ware, Hertfordshire) late 1981 but reportedly little used.
 Sold to Richard Ames (Cirencester, Gloucestershire) for sprints in 1984 and 1985, and again for 1986, when he used a 2.5-litre Hart engine.
 To David Keer (Woking, Surrey) for 1987 and used in speed events, mainly in South West England.
 Then to Chris Hill (Hertfordshire) for sprints in 1988, 1989 and 1990.
 Sold to Ray Rowan (Walsall, West Midlands) who used it at two events in 1992, in the new 2-litre class, and raced once by his nephew Martin O'Connell at Thruxton's 25th anniversary meeting in 1993.
 To John Crowson (Horsforth, Leeds, West Yorkshire) in 1998 and used in Historic F2 in 2003.
 Repainted to Opert's blue livery in 2007 and raced by Richard Evans at Oulton Park in August 2007, then by Crowson from 2008 to 2011.
 To Sandy Watson and raced by Martin O’Connell using a BDG engine from 2012 onwards.

 - Toleman TG280 (John Lewis): New to Docking Spitzley Racing for Huub Rothengatter to race in F2 in 1980.
 Raced once by John Lewis in the Aurora series at the end of that season.
 Retained by Docking Spitzley for 1981 when it was run by Bob Salisbury for Ricardo Londoño.
 Retained by Docking Spitzley for 1982 when it was rebuilt with new rear suspension and "totally new bodywork" for Thierry Tassin to drive.
 Sold to Eddie Wachs' Ausca Racing at the end of the F2 season, and converted to Can-Am specification for Horst Kwech to drive.
 Retained for 1983, when it was raced by Wachs.
 Retained again for 1984, when it was driven by Wachs, Bill Alsup, and Enrique Mansilla.
 Subsequent history unresolved.